This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

-Following my post about the impressive sandstone formations in Bolnuevo, which was really well received, I thought I would share about another lesser-known gem in Spain.
+Following my post about the impressive sandstone formations in Bolnuevo, which was really well received, I thought I would share about another lesser-known gem.
+The Pink Lake in Torrevieja, Spain.

 The little resort town of Torrevieja on the Costa Blanca is home to one of Spain’s most spectacular natural attractions.
 As you drive into town, north from Alicante airport, you will pass by two salt lakes.
 One is emerald green and the other is bubblegum pink.